phax/phoss-directory/README.md

 # News and noteworthy

+* v0.10.2 - 2022-03-28
+    * Removed the code for the handling of objects marked as deleted
+    * Improved the owner check upon deletion
 * v0.10.1 - 2022-03-09
     * Added export of participant IDs with metadata
 * v0.10.0 - 2022-03-06